 Employees who do not receive all wages due for work performed may file a Workplace Rights Complaint.

-Employees must be paid for all work perform at the rate agreed upon with their employer.
+Employees must be paid for all work performed at the rate agreed upon with their employer.
 This rate can be an hourly wage, salary, flat rate, piece rate, commission, etc. or a combination.

 When an employee is paid hourly, they must be paid for all hours worked.
 “Hours worked” is defined as, “all hours during which the employee is authorized or required, known or reasonably believed by the employer to be on the premises or at a prescribed workplace.”